- Bitwarden allows you to manage and synchronize secure passwords across multiple devices using a single encrypted vault.

 - It is possible to import credentials from browsers or other managers and even deploy Bitwarden on your own server with Docker.

-In this complete guide you will find Everything you need to understand, install, and configure BitwardenFrom account creation and the web vault, through the browser extension and mobile app, to generating secure passwords, two-step login, and, if you want to go a step further, deploying Bitwarden on your own server Windows with Docker.
-The idea is that by the end you'll have your password ecosystem completely under control.
+In this comprehensive guide, you'll find everything you need to understand, install, and configure Bitwarden : from creating your account and web vault, to the browser extension and mobile app, to generating secure passwords, two-step login, and, if you want to go a step further, deploying Bitwarden on your own Windows server with Docker.
+The goal is for you to have your password ecosystem completely under control by the end.

 What is Bitwarden and why is it worth setting it up properly?

-Their philosophy is based on the idea that all your credentials are stored encrypted in a safe (vault) protected by a master passwordThat's the only password you need to remember, so it's crucial that it's long, complex, and known only to you.
+Their philosophy is based on storing all your credentials encrypted in a secure vault protected by a master password .
+This is the only password you need to remember, so it's crucial that it be long, complex, and known only to you.
 The rest of your passwords can be random, impossible to memorize, and different for each website.

-In terms of security, Bitwarden offers you confidentiality, integrity and availability of your login credentials.
+In terms of security, Bitwarden offers confidentiality, integrity, and availability of your login credentials.
 Everything is encrypted, and only you (with your master password or configured authentication factors) can unlock the information.
 However, to take full advantage of its potential, it's crucial to spend a few minutes configuring it correctly.

 First steps: creating an account and accessing the web safe

-The first step is Create a user account on BitwardenFrom the official page you will have to click on options such as “Get Started” or “Create account”, which will take you to a fairly simple registration form.
+The first step is to create a user account on Bitwarden .
+From the official website, you'll need to click on options like "Get Started" or "Create account," which will take you to a fairly simple registration form.

-In this form, the crucial part is the field of Master PasswordIt must be a very strong password (uppercase letters, lowercase letters, numbers and symbols) but at the same time memorable enough so that you can remember it without writing it down in unsafe places.
-You can use a long phrase with variations or a clue manager that only you understand.
+In this form, the crucial part is the Master Password field .
+It must be a very strong password (uppercase letters, lowercase letters, numbers, and symbols) but at the same time memorable enough that you can recall it without writing it down in unsafe places.
+You can use a long phrase with variations or a hint system that only you understand.

 How to organize your vault: folders, items, and favorites

-Within the web application, the key button to start adding information is the button NewFrom that menu you can create folders, login items, cards, identities, or secure notes.
+Within the web application, the key button to start adding information is the New button .
+From that menu, you can create folders, login items, cards, identities, or secure notes.

-To create a folder, simply click on New → FolderWrite a clear name (for example, “Important Logins”) and save.
+To create a folder, simply click New → Folder , type a clear name (for example, “Important Logins”), and save.
 Later, you can quickly assign items to that folder from a dropdown menu.

 When adding a new login, select New → Item → LoginA form will open with several fields: a name to identify the entry (for example, "Gmail"), the username, the password, and the URI field where the access web address is indicated (something like https://accounts.google.com).

-In the folder dropdown menu, you can choose the folder you previously created, and if you want to locate that login much faster, you can select the icon.
-FavoriteThis way, that item will appear in the favorites section and you'll have it at hand without having to search for it among all the records.
+In the folder dropdown menu, you can choose the folder you previously created, and if you want to locate that login much faster, you can select the Favorites icon .
+This way, that item will appear in the Favorites section and you'll have it readily available without having to search through all the records.

 Installing and configuring Bitwarden in the browser and on the desktop

-Although the web version is very powerful, what really makes Bitwarden convenient to use on a daily basis is install the browser extensionFrom the section of downloads From the official website you can choose your browser (Chrome, Edge, Firefox, etc.) and install the corresponding add-on.
+Although the web version is very powerful, what truly makes Bitwarden convenient for everyday use is installing the browser extension .
+From the downloads section of the official website, you can choose your browser (Chrome, Edge, Firefox, etc.) and install the corresponding add-on.

-The process is usually very similar: you go to the extension's page, click on "Get" or "Add to browser," and confirm with "Add extension."
-After installation, it will appear the Bitwarden icon in the browser toolbarIt's usually to the right of the address bar.
-If you don't see it, you may need to pin it from the extensions menu (the puzzle piece icon).
+The process is usually very similar: you go to the extension's page, click "Get" or "Add to browser," and confirm with "Add extension."
+After installation, the Bitwarden icon will appear in your browser toolbar , usually to the right of the address bar.
+If you don't see it, you may need to add it from the extensions menu (the puzzle piece icon).

-Besides the length, it is highly recommended Install the desktop application and the mobile appSimply download the version for your system (Windows, macOS, LinuxAnd, in the case of mobile, from the iOS or Android app store.
+In addition to the extension, it's highly recommended to install the desktop application and the mobile app .
+Simply download the version for your operating system (Windows, macOS, Linux ) and, for mobile, from the iOS or Android app store.
 Once you log in with your account, all your passwords will automatically sync across all your devices.

-With this you will have completed the “basic installation task”: Your vault will be accessible and synchronized on the browser, mobile, web version and desktop program, without you having to do anything other than log in with your account when you need to.
+With this you will have completed the “basic installation task”: your vault will be accessible and synchronized across the browser, mobile, web version and desktop program, without you having to do anything other than log in with your account when you need it.

 Recommended Bitwarden extension settings for enhanced security

-Before you start saving passwords willy-nilly, it's worth taking a few minutes to adjust the extension settingsIn the “Settings” tab you will find several sections aimed at managing auto-fill, security and some usage details.
+Before you start saving passwords willy-nilly, it's worth taking a few minutes to adjust the extension's settings .
+In the "Settings" tab, you'll find several sections for managing autofill, security, and some usage details.

 How to add and use passwords with Bitwarden

-To manually add a login, the easiest way is to go to the page where you want to create or save the account (for example, Twitter or Spotify), open the extension, and click the “+” symbol to create a new loginBitwarden will automatically fill in the URL (URI) field with the address of the page you are on.
+To manually add a login, the easiest way is to go to the page where you want to create or save the account (for example, Twitter or Spotify), open the extension, and click the "+" symbol to create a new login .
+Bitwarden will automatically fill in the URL (URI) field with the address of the page you are on.

-The most convenient alternative is simply Log in as you normally wouldIf your vault is unlocked, the extension will ask something like, "Do you want Bitwarden to save your data?"
-Accepting will automatically create the entry without you having to fill out any forms.
+The easiest way is simply to log in as you normally would .
+If your vault is unlocked, the extension will ask something like, "Do you want Bitwarden to save your data?"
+Accepting this will automatically create the entry without you having to fill out any forms.

-The next time you visit that site, Bitwarden will detect that you have associated credentials.
-Clicking the extension icon will display the corresponding entry, and you'll be able to... autofill the form fieldsYou can even do it with keyboard shortcuts, such as placing yourself in the first field of the form and using combinations like “Ctrl + Shift + L” to fill everything in at once.
+The next time you visit that site, Bitwarden will detect your associated credentials.
+Clicking the extension icon will display the corresponding entry, allowing you to autofill the form fields .
+You can even use keyboard shortcuts , such as selecting the first field of the form and using combinations like "Ctrl + Shift + L" to fill it all in at once.

-If you prefer, you can also choose to copy the username, password, or the TOTP code individually from the entry, using the icons that appear next to each piece of data in the extension or on the web.
+If you prefer, you can also choose to copy the username, password, or TOTP code individually from the entry, using the icons that appear next to each piece of data in the extension or on the web.

 Using Bitwarden's secure password generator

-A fairly robust configuration is usually passwords of about 30 characters, including uppercase letters, lowercase letters, numbers and symbols, with a minimum of 1 number and 1 special character, and avoiding ambiguous characters if you want to reduce typing errors at some point.
+A fairly robust configuration is usually passwords of about 30 characters , including uppercase letters, lowercase letters, numbers and symbols, with a minimum of 1 number and 1 special character, and avoiding ambiguous characters if you want to reduce typing errors at some point.

 Improve old logins: copy, change, and replace passwords

-Most pages will first ask for your Current passwordTo do this, in Bitwarden you can click the copy icon next to the password field, return to the website, and paste it.
+Most websites will first ask for your current password .
+To do this, in Bitwarden you can click the copy icon next to the password field, return to the website, and paste it.
 It's advisable to get used to this copy-and-paste process with the password manager, as this is what you'll be doing from now on with your complex passwords.

 Importing data and working with organizations in Bitwarden

-Bitwarden makes the transition from other environments much easier because it allows Import logins from browsers and password managersEach source type has its own export format (CSV, JSON, etc.), and Bitwarden offers specific guides for each one.
+Bitwarden greatly simplifies the transition from other environments because it allows you to import logins from browsers and password managers .
+Each source type has its own export format (CSV, JSON, etc.), and Bitwarden offers specific guides for each one.

-There is the possibility of creating Free organizations for two peopleThis is ideal for testing how password sharing works in a simple environment.
-From there, if it suits you, you can look at Bitwarden's different pricing plans geared towards families, teams, or large organizations.
+You can create free organizations for two people , which is ideal for testing password sharing in a simple environment.
+From there, if it suits you, you can explore Bitwarden's various pricing plans designed for families, teams, or large organizations.

-Furthermore, if you want to go beyond the free personal account, there is a very affordable Premium subscription that adds extra features such as More 2FA options, security reports, and other advanced featuresTo activate it, in your safe view you will find options such as "Go to Premium" from where you can manage the payment.
+Additionally, if you want to go beyond the free personal account, there's a very affordable Premium subscription that adds extra features such as more 2FA options, security reports, and other advanced functions .
+To activate it, in your safe view you'll find options like "Go to Premium" where you can manage the payment.

 Extra security: enable two-step login (2FA)

-On your mobile device, open Authy, tap "Add account" and scan with the camera the QR code that appears on the Bitwarden websiteThe app will generate a six-digit code that you will have to enter in the browser dialog box and click on “Enable”.
+On your mobile device, open Authy, tap "Add account," and scan the QR code displayed on the Bitwarden website with your camera .
+The app will generate a six-digit code that you'll need to enter into the browser's dialog box and tap "Enable."

-Once you complete this step, return to the two-step login screen and tap "View recovery code."
-You'll need to re-enter your master password, and Bitwarden will then display a recovery code that you must keep extremely carefulThis code is the way to recover access if you lose your mobile phone or lose your second factor.
+Once you've completed this step, return to the two-step login screen and tap "View recovery code."
+You'll need to re-enter your master password, and Bitwarden will then display a recovery code that you must keep safe .
+This code is how you regain access if you lose your phone or lose your two-factor authentication.

 Bitwarden self-hosted on Windows Server with Docker